The 2012 Poppies - the Judges!

 hanging his proverbial hat in the hallowed halls of such industry

-giants as Topps Trading Cards, 4Kids Entertainment and
+giants as Topps Trading Cards, 4Kids Entertainment, Hasbro,

-During his career Joshua has manufactured trading cards and magazines,
+Capcom.
+During his career Joshua has manufactured trading cards

-sold and bought some of the biggest brand licenses in the world and
+and magazines, sold and bought some of the biggest brand licenses in

-helped create over 150 kids cartoons.
-Joshua is
+the world and helped create over 150 kids cartoons.
+Joshua

-the Director of Licensing for Capcom Entertainment, Inc. and is
+is currently the Director of Licensing for 20th Century Fox and is

 - Scott Tipton